I can’t count the number of times that I’ve started with a new client, only to find a Google Ads search campaign that is set up totally wrong.

 If we take all the value generated by ads, and divide this by all costs for your campaigns, the result will be the return on ad spend.
 The bigger this number the better, of course.

 Every marketer will proudly tell you about that insane ROAS they once had a few years ago.

 When calculating your return, you should of course keep in mind your Customer Lifetime Value as well.

-When you link your Google Analytics property to your Google Ads account, which you always should do, you’ll also get access to some Google Analytics data within your campaigns.
-The bounce rate is one of the great metrics that you can use to improve your campaign.
-A user is registered as a bounce when they arrive on your landing page and immediately leave again without taking any other action on your website.
-So this is the number of users that “bounces” divided by the number of users who visit your page.
+When you link your Google Analytics property to your Google Ads account, which you should always do, you’ll also get access to some Google Analytics data within your campaigns.
+The bounce rate is a key metric that you can use to improve your campaign.
+A user is registered as a bounce when they arrive on your landing page, and immediately leave again, without taking any other action on your website.
+This is the number of users that “bounce” divided by the number of users who visit your page.

 A high bounce rate indicates that the user who clicked on your ad didn’t find what they were looking for.
 To improve this, you need to improve the relevance between your ads and your landing page.

 In case you need any help setting up your Google Ads or you just want me to have a look at your account to make sure you're not missing out on any conversions, reach out to me and let's have a conversation.